-Frequently, their expectations are fairly minimal - the satisfy desire to spiritual longings, the need for some resources that would help them to live out everyday life, some positive things that would add to their most valued relationships and to the lives of the people they love.
+Frequently, their expectations are fairly minimal - the desire to satisfy spiritual longings, the need for some resources that would help them to live out everyday life, some positive things that would add to their most valued relationships and to the lives of the people they love.

 This "famous toilet" that I have shown across the country sits about 6 inches from the floor in Edmonton school classroom.
-It's a poignant symbol: this church is ready to minister to children.
+It's a poignant symbol: this church is ready minister to children.